Best practice for web editors

 - kept only as long as it is required for that purpose.

-Only those who process the data collected from each form as part of their role should be accessing it, and once data has been retrieved from the form and stored securely locally, the form data can be deleted.
+Only those who process the data collected from each form as part of their role should be accessing it.
+Once data has been retrieved from the form and stored securely locally, the form data should be deleted.

-Within your team/area it is helpful to decide who is responsible for each form and routine deletion of data should be scheduled into your BAU.
+Within your area, decide who is responsible for each form.
+Routinely deleting data should be scheduled into your work.

-If you have any questions about the data protection principles or are seeking records management advice, please contact the Information Management team email@example.com.
+If you have any questions about data protection principles or need records management advice, email the Information Management team: firstname.lastname@example.org.

-For technical assistance with deletion or using the WCM system, please contact the DCM team: firstname.lastname@example.org.
+For technical assistance with the WCM system, email the Digital and Creative Media team: email@example.com.